 Rodgers, an American Story

-First founded in 1958 by two visionary engineers and organ enthusiasts, Rodgers Jenkins and Fred Tinker.
+Rodgers Instruments was founded in 1958 by two visionary engineers and organ enthusiasts, Rodgers Jenkins and Fred Tinker.
 These American entrepreneurs would take a risk by quitting their lucrative jobs and build what would soon become one of the most prolific American manufacturers of church organs; thus integrating Rodgers Instruments into American culture.

 Rodgers was born in the boom of technology, at a company called Tektronix Inc., established after World War II, a leading American manufacturer of oscilloscopes, logic analyzers, and video and mobile test protocol equipment.